centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/enable-snmp-traps.md

 ### centreontrapdforward

-To change the buffer folder towards which the information will be written, change the configuration file **/etc/centreon/centreontrapd.pm**:
+To change the buffer folder to which the information will be written, change the configuration file **/etc/centreon/centreontrapd.pm**:

 ```perl